 About this task

-The ability to send host performance data to a guest virtual machine is disabled by default.
-This default setting prevents a virtual machine from obtaining detailed information about the physical host, and does not make host data available if a breach of security of the virtual machine occurs.
+By default, the capability to send host performance data to a virtual machine is disabled.
+This default setting prevents a virtual machine from obtaining detailed information about the physical host.
+If a security breach of the virtual machine occurs, the setting does not make host data available to the attacker.

 The procedure below illustrates the basic process.
 Consider using one of the vSphere command-line interfaces (vCLI, PowerCLI, and so on) for performing this task on all hosts simultaneously.